open-pioneer/trails-starter/docs/reference/Package.md

 > This specification applies to both apps and "normal" packages.
 > Apps are simply packages that expose a web component: they may use all package features such as services etc.

+## Application Packages

+An application package is a package that provides an app.
+Application packages can use all features documented below (like any other package).
+Some features are only available in application packages (e.g. overriding i18n messages).

 ## File structure